eficode-academy/istio-katas/07-istio-metrics-tour.md

-Istio supports merging Prometheus metrics from the application and the sidecar into a single scrape endpoint, however this has been disabled with the annotation `prometheus.istio.io/merge-metrics`.
+Istio supports merging Prometheus metrics from the application and the sidecar into a single scrape endpoint, however this has been disabled with the annotation `prometheus.istio.io/merge-metrics` which is set to `false`.

-Re-deploy the sentences application with this annotation removed as well.
+Re-deploy the sentences application service with this annotation removed as well.

 ```console
 cat 07-istio-metrics-tour/start/sentences.yaml |egrep -v 'inject|merge-metrics' | kubectl apply -f -